Skip to main content

 5. Include both words and images

-For our corporate customers: if you're getting blocked by corporate firewalls or spam filters, you can reach out to IT support and ask them to whitelist eventcreatemail.com, eventcreate.com, and [email protected].
-Corporate firewalls can be a little tricky, so we're happy to help navigate that on your behalf.
+For our corporate customers: if you're getting blocked by corporate firewalls or spam filters, you can reach out to IT support and ask them to whitelist @eventcreatemail.com, @eventcreatemail1.com, @eventcreatemail2.com, and @eventcreatemail3.com

 If all else fails, use your personal or corporate email to send the event website link directly to attendees!